adi-lux/Rings/README.md

 1. There exist difficulties with deploying currently.
 This is probably due to Auth0.
 When Vercel client application attempts to connect to the server after logging in, it is kicked out.
+2. Socket.io integration works locally, but not when deployed.

 ## Contributing